Quick Answer

 What Actually Makes People Stay

 The flip side of the data is equally revealing.
 When tradespeople are asked what keeps them in their current role, the answers cluster around five themes, and money barely makes the list.
+Companies that offer comprehensive training and benefits packages report 31% higher retention rates and attract 35% more qualified applicants.
+That is not a marginal improvement.
+It is a fundamentally different business outcome.

 - They can see a future: A clear path from today's role to tomorrow's, whether that is from apprentice to qualified, qualified to supervisor, or supervisor to running their own team.